Code-Institute-Submissions/phantom82aj-milestone/README.md

 On the contact page is has a way for potential clients to contact us directly for pricing and details.
 Each user must put their name, email, and give a brief description of the services they need.
 The download flyer page is so that users can see the next event that is upcoming in the form of a video.

+Screen shots were taken to prove functionality of each individual page and that all links were working correctly.

 The next features to implement would be the back end structure which links users to social media accounts in the footer Also when they submit an inquiry on a collaboration it will link directly to the promoter's business email account.
 Pricing features will also be added in to give potential clients the an estimated of service prices.